DMW2151/big-rutabaga/_posts/2020-03-22-tileserver.md

 This is all great, but my interest (and what has consumed a good chunk of my last few evenings) is in how to serve slippy map tiles in a way that makes a really enjoyable map experience.
 During the event, we elected to display two layers (three if `*.png` basemaps count).

 The first layer would serve all NYC sidewalks (downloaded from: [NYC Open Data Portal](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b),see also [metadata](https://github.com/CityOfNewYork/nyc-geo-metadata/blob/master/Metadata/Metadata_StreetCenterline.md)) and we'd take a traditional approach for this layer.
 Typically, when one creates a tileserver they either serve tiles from a directory system or from an `*.mbtiles` file that contains all pre-calculated tiles.
 In either case, any tile can be accessed by looking up a unique `x`, `y`, `z` value where `z`, represents a zoom level, and `x`, and `y` represent a location on Earth.
-The advantage of having these tiles pre-generated is that when user's make a request, the server simply need to access the tile stored at the corrseponding `XYZ` value rather than doing any calculation on the fly.
+The advantage of having these tiles pre-generated is that when user's make a request, the server simply need to access the tile stored at the corresponding `XYZ` value rather than doing any calculation on the fly.

 I wrote a short script that used [Tippecanoe](https://github.com/mapbox/tippecanoe) to convert files from `*.geojson` to `*.mbtiles`.
 This is great, but there is the upfront cost of storing the same feature at different zoom levels, finding the right Tippecanoe configuration for each layer or datasource, and then running the tile generation before being able to serve tiles.